Arunachal Pradesh: Sino-Indian War

-What is now Arunachal Pradesh was established as the North-East Frontier Agency (NEFA) in 1954 and Sino-Indian relations were cordial until 1960.
-Resurgence of the border disagreement was a factor leading to the Sino-Indian War in 1962, during which China captured most of Arunachal Pradesh.
-During the 1962 Sino-Indian War, most of Arunachal Pradesh was captured and temporarily controlled by the Chinese People's Liberation Army.
-However, China soon declared victory, withdrew back to the McMahon Line and returned Indian prisoners of war in 1963.
+What is now Arunachal Pradesh was established as the North-East Frontier Agency (NEFA) in 1954.
+Sino-Indian relations were cordial until 1960.
+Resurgence of the border disagreement was a factor leading to the Sino-Indian War in 1962, during which China captured most of Arunachal Pradesh, including the Tawang tract.
+China soon declared victory, withdrew back to the McMahon Line, and returned Indian prisoners of war in 1963.

 The war resulted in the termination of barter trade with Tibet, although since 2007 the Indian government has shown signs of wanting to resume barter trade.